-(d) Administrative Withdrawal or Failing Grade for Profoundly Deficient Attendance: For a student with a profoundly deficient attendance record, I will presumptively request of the Office of the Dean that the student be administratively withdrawn.
+- Attendance: For a student with a profoundly deficient attendance record, I will presumptively request of the Office of the Dean that the student be administratively withdrawn.
 Alternatively, I may award a failing grade.
 For these purposes, I will presumptively regard as profoundly deficient attendance eight or more absences.
-Recall that partial absences (i.e., late arrivals, early departures) will count as half an absence and may, in my discretion, be construed to constitute a whole absence.
-If you are approaching a total of eight instances of whole or partial absences, I encourage you to consult with me to determine whether some or all of your partial absences will count as whole absences.
+Recall that partial absences (i.e., late arrivals, early departures) will count as half an absence each and may, in my discretion, be construed to constitute a whole absence.
 It is your responsibility to keep track of your own absences, including with regard to the presumptive administrative withdrawal or failing grade.
-Do not expect to get independent notice that you are approaching the threshold for failing or being administrative withdrawn.
-This syllabus provision is your notice.

-(e) Special Extenuating Circumstances: In consultation with the Dean or the Assistant Dean for Student Life, I may take account of special extenuating circumstances in deciding whether to drop a grade, award a failing grade, or request administrative withdrawal.
+Thus, please do not ask me to calculate your attendance record so that you can weigh whether to miss an additional class.
+And do not expect to get independent notice that you are approaching the threshold for failing or being administrative withdrawn.
+This syllabus provision is your notice. - (e) Special Extenuating Circumstances: In consultation with the Dean or the Assistant Dean for Student Life, I may take account of special extenuating circumstances in deciding whether to drop a grade, award a failing grade, or request administrative withdrawal.
 Special extenuating circumstances can include weather emergencies, personal illness, illness of a close family member, bereavement, etc. Extracurricular activities, job interviews, court appearances, or the like can be considered in this vein as well.

 Notwithstanding the foregoing, it is expected that almost all students will be able to keep absences within the numerical thresholds identified above - including absences caused by illness, floods, job interviews, etc. Giving students special dispensation on the issue of attendance will only be done if appropriate under the totality of the circumstances.
-As an example, suppose a student was absent from class six times because the student preferred to watch television; then, at the end of the semester, the student is absent twice because of an out-of-town job interview.
+As an example, suppose a student was absent from class six times because the student wanted to sleep in; then, at the end of the semester, the student is absent twice because of an out-of-town job interview.
 Administrative withdrawal would be appropriate.
 If the student had been generally conscientious about attendance from the beginning, the student would not have created any issue with the two absences for the job interview.

-Note that you should not feel compelled to discuss with me reasons for absences or extenuating circumstances if your attendance is not approaching a seriously deficient level.
-9-3.
+9-4.
 Attendance Record: To avoid being distracted in class by constantly noting things like late arrivals and early departures, I will be requiring students to log their own attendance.
 Thus, it is of paramount importance that you deal with all attendance issues with utmost honesty, integrity, and care.
-Inaccuracies in marking the attendance log will presumptively be referred to the Honor Board and/or result in a lowered grade.
+Inaccuracies in marking the attendance log will presumptively be referred to administration and/or the Honor Board and result in a lowered grade.

-(a) Means of Taking Attendance: Attendance will usually be taken by means of a paper sheet for students to fill out during class.
-On any given day, attendance may alternatively be taken by roll call, by reference to the seating chart, or by some other method.

-(b) Indicating Attendance: When the attendance log comes around to you, fill it out as instructed, indicating your attendance for instant date. ("Instant date" means the current date as you are looking at the sheet.)
+- (a) Means of Taking Attendance: Attendance will usually be taken by means of a paper sheet for students to fill out during class.
+On any given day, attendance may alternatively be taken by roll call, by reference to the seating chart, or by some other method. - (b) Indicating Attendance: When the attendance log comes around to you, fill it out as instructed, indicating your attendance for instant date. ("Instant date" means the current date as you are looking at the sheet.)
 Indicating your attendance this way is your responsibility.
-If the attendance sheet does not come around to you, then it is your responsibility to make sure you are marked as having attended - simply come up to me immediately after class ask to fill it in.
+If the attendance sheet does not come around to you, then it is your responsibility to make sure you are marked as having attended simply come up to me immediately after class ask to fill it in.
 If you omit to fill in the sheet during class or immediately afterward and before I leave the room, you will be counted as absent.